TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/5-using-typoscript-for-rendering-the-cobject-viewhelper.rst

 .. include:: ../Includes.txt

 ======================================================
-Using TypoScript for rendering: The cObject Viewhelper
+Using TypoScript for rendering: The cObject ViewHelper
 ======================================================

-The cObject Viewhelper is a very powerful Viewhelper.
+The cObject ViewHelper is a very powerful ViewHelper.
 It connects Fluid with the options that TypoScript offers.
 The following line in the HTML template will be replaced with the referenced TypoScript object.